ibexa/documentation-user/docs/shop_administration/product_variants_and_assets.md

 You can add assets to products in the form of images.
 Assets can be assigned to the base product, and to one or more of its variants.

-To add assets to a product, in the product's **Assets** tab browse or drag and drop to select image files from disk, or select an existing image asset from library.
+To add assets to a product, in the product's **Assets** tab browse or drag and drop image files from disk, or select an existing image asset from library.

 ![Adding assets to a product](img/product_assets.png)